United States occupation of Haiti: American financial interests

-After U.S. officials travelled to Haiti to propose the "Farnham Plan," Haitian legislators denounced their minister of foreign affairs, saying he was "endeavoring to sell the country to the United States" according to a State Department telegram.
-Due to Haitian opposition to the plan, the BNRH withheld funds from the government and funded rebels to destabilize the country in order to justify U.S. intervention, generating 12% gains in interest by holding onto the funds.
+After US officials traveled to Haiti to propose the plan, Haitian legislators denounced their minister of foreign affairs, saying he was "endeavoring to sell the country to the United States" according to a State Department telegram.
+Due to Haitian opposition to the plan, the BNRH withheld funds from the government and funded rebels to destabilize the country in order to justify US intervention, generating 12% gains in interest by holding onto the funds.
 On January 27, 1914, President Oreste was deposed in a coup and two generals, Charles and Oreste Zamor, seized control.
-In response, the USS Montana sent a Marine detachment to Port-au-Prince on January 29 to protect U.S. interests.
-On February 5, 1914, military forces from the French cruiser Conde and British HMS Lancaster also landed troops.
-These units agreed to leave the city and boarded their ships on February 9, 1914.
+In response, the USS Montana sent a Marine detachment to Port-au-Prince on January 29 to protect US interests.
+On February 5, military forces from the French cruiser Conde and British HMS Lancaster also landed troops.
+These units agreed to leave the city and boarded their ships on February 9.

-Allen telegrammed the State Department on April 8, 1914, requesting that the United States Navy sail to Port-au-Prince to deter possible rebellions.
+Allen telegrammed the State Department on April 8, requesting that the United States Navy sail to Port-au-Prince to deter possible rebellions.
 That summer, the BNRH began to threaten withholding payments to the Haitian government.
-Simultaneously, Bryan telegrammed the United States consul in Cap-Haïtien, writing that that the U.S. "earnestly desires successfully carrying out of Farnham's plan."
+Simultaneously, Bryan telegrammed the United States consul in Cap-Haïtien, writing that that the US "earnestly desires successfully carrying out of Farnham's plan."